What is Behavioral Addiction?

 6. Giving up or limiting important social, occupational, or recreational activities because of the behavior.

 7. Continuation of the behavior despite knowledge of having a persistent or recurrent social, financial, psychological, or physical problem that is caused or exacerbated by the behavior.

 8. Need to increase the intensity or frequency of the behavior to achieve the desired effect, or diminished effect with continued behavior of the same intensity.

 9. Restlessness or irritability if unable to engage in the behavior.

-According to Dr. Goodman, at least three criteria must be met for diagnosis, and some symptoms of the disturbance must have persisted for at least 1 month or have occurred repeatedly over a longer period.
+At least three criteria must be met for diagnosis, and some symptoms of the disturbance must have persisted for at least 1 month or have occurred repeatedly over a longer period.

 Treatment of a process or behavioral addiction begins with an individual admitting they have a problem.
 Denial is a key factor with any addiction and must be overcome.
 Many treatment centers

 include psychoeducation, individual therapy, and support groups such as 12 step recovery programs for people with similar additions to break the sense of isolation and shame and to learn new coping skills.